USNavalResearchLaboratory/sageframework/docs/index.rst

 -------------------------------------------------------------------------------------------------------------------------

 Language Agnostic:
-   SAGE supports a wide range of popular programming languages including: C++, Java, and Python.
-No need to learn a new language to utilize SAGE.
+   SAGE is designed so that behaviors can be written in a wide range of programming languages.
+SAGE currently supports behaviors written in C++, Java, and Python.

 Open Integration:
-   SAGE permits language extensibility and enhancement so that you can easily integrate SAGE with other tools and applications.
-Built-in support is provided for Robot Framework.
+   SAGE provides powerful software interfaces that facilitate tight integration between SAGE agents and external software systems.

+SAGE Clusters:
+   SAGE supports a fog computing model with dynamic discovery.
+SAGE servers can dynamically discover and connect to other server instances so that agents can communicate across cloud boundaries.

 Easy to use:
-   SAGE is a cross-platform effort that was created with all users in mind.
-There is detailed documentation to support developers and testers alike.
+   SAGE Server and Node are containerized so that they can be easily deployed where they are needed using any container management platform.